Make Non Fire Cooking For Kids Enjoyable!

 Image courtesy Tricycle Press

 Getting children to eat healthy starts by introducing them to the wonder of fresh ingredients – this book does just that.
 It contains recipes that are low-fat, low-sugar and meatless – that engage children and get them asking about the benefits of eating healthy.
-Whether it’s a salad made from seasonal produce or a wholesome sandwich, each non fire cooking for kids recipe has been broken down into easy-to-do sections that anyone can follow.
+Whether it’s a salad made from seasonal produce or a wholesome sandwich, each recipe is perfect for non fire cooking for kids and has been broken down into easy-to-do sections that anyone can follow.

-Those were some of our favourite kids cooking books to begin your non fire cooking journey.
+Those were some of our favourite cooking books for kids to begin your journey.
 However, if your kids are very little, and you want to introduce them to the world of food, check out our book list on food.
 All the books mentioned in that booklist are available to read on GetLitt!

 Are your kids cooking already?
 Post their creations online; we’d love to see what these little chefs have whipped up in the kitchen!